 If you have any details, please do share them with us!

 Admit it, you’ve probably imitated the rhythms of the traditional Indian drums at one point in your life.

-We learn not only that classical Indian beats possess an element of dueling in its nature, but also understand why it’s important to preserve the legacy in the face of impending modernism.
+We learn not only that classical Indian beats possess an element of dueling in their nature, but also understand why it’s important to preserve the legacy in the face of impending modernism.

-By the way, did you spot Yasmin Ahmad in the ad?
+By the way, did you spot Yasmin Ahmad?
 Read more about the legendary filmmaker here.

 When this advertisement made its debut on national television, it instantaneously became the talk of the town!